Skip navigation

 • Women with a strong family history of inherited birth defects

-In one test, your provider can use an ultrasound to measure the back of the baby's neck.
+In one test, your doctor or midwife can use an ultrasound to measure the back of the baby's neck.
 This is called nuchal translucency.

 • A blood test is also done.